 5) Splash Masks

-The concept of splash masks became popularized by Blithe, one of the few Korean skin care brands that Sephora picked up.
-The name pretty much speakers for itself, these masks are mixed with some water and are splashed on your face to give “the effects of a mask” without the wait time.
-So let me get this straight….
+The concept of splash masks became popularized by Blithe, one of the Korean skin care brands that Sephora picked up.
+The name of this product speakers for itself, these masks are mixed with some water and are splashed on your face to give “the effects of a mask” without the wait time.
 Skin care, but you wash it off instantly?
-Ok.
+Eh.

 7) Repackaged, Over Hyped, Yet Still Simple (Like My Ex After a Haircut)